joesdu/EasilyNET/README.md

 ## How to participate in this project

-- First Fork the project to your own repository.
+- fork the project to your own repository.
-- Then create a branch of your own, name it whatever you want, such as your nickname, or the name of the feature you are working on.
+- then create a branch of your own, name it whatever you want, such as your nickname, or the name of the feature you are working on.
-- Then commit to your own repository.
+- then commit to your own repository.
-- Then go to this project and create Pull Requests.
+- then go to this project and create pull requests.
-- Wait for the administrator to merge the project and then delete your own repository Fork
+- wait for the administrator to merge the project and then delete your own repository fork.